DomizianoScarcelli/DomizianoScarcelli/README.md

 # Projects I have contributed to 🙏

 - [RedditVideoMakerBot](https://github.com/elebumm/RedditVideoMakerBot):
-  - added the option to select a custom reddit thread
+  - added the option to select a custom reddit thread [(Pull Request)](https://github.com/elebumm/RedditVideoMakerBot/pull/261)
-  - added a filter to pick only the comments inside a range of lenght in characters
+  - added a filter to pick only the comments inside a range of lenght in characters [(Pull Request)](https://github.com/elebumm/RedditVideoMakerBot/pull/238)

 # About me ✨
 Hi, I'm Domiziano.